RyotaUshio/obsidian-latex-theorem-equation-referencer-docs/Math Booster Docs/Migration from Version 1.md

 ## What's new in version 2

 - [[Theorem callouts|New format for theorem callouts]]
+	- cleaner
+	- more intuitive
+	- more keyboard-friendly
+	- less plugin-dependent
 - New indexing mechanism:
 	- no longer blocks UI
 	- no longer hard-codes theorem indices in notes directly